 “The industry here in Australia lacks a level of competency at the larger project level, so it needs more players in there”

-MULTI-MILLION DOLLAR DELIVERY
+MULTI-MILLION DOLLAR DELIVERIES BY TAYLOR

 One such recent undertaking successfully completed during the COVID-19 period is Taylor’s work on the Western Renewal Project of the iconic Sydney Opera House – a major feat comprising three separate projects falling under the Opera House’s AUD$275 million Renewal programme.

 “The highlight of this project was how for the first six to eight months, the team really worked on the details of how to actually do this type of work, and it certainly wasn’t normal, business-as-usual conditions,” he shares.

 “The planning was so good that the execution became a lot easier, despite the COVID-19 related challenges in terms of getting the stage and various other particulars from Austria.
 Overall, it was a fantastic job.”

 In other recent developments, Taylor has completed the Gordon Quarter development for Anglicare, a significant undertaking involving the design and construction of a new three-storey, 107-bed residential aged care facility and 40 independent living units at Gordon.

 “Both clients at Anglicare and the Sydney Opera House Trust are very happy, and we consider them absolutely excellent projects.
 We ticked every box on those jobs and that’s what we want to do with our Major Projects business.”